baduker/SyntaxSafari/Perl/DIARY.md

 It's time to get my hands dirty with some actual code.
 I don't know what I'm going to start with yet, but I'll figure it out tomorrow.

+### **Day 12 - 20: October 12th - 20th, 2023**

+Well, if there's anything that I _really_ learned so far it has nothing to do with codding.
+Turns out that it's pretty hard to keep up with a daily schedule when you have a full-time job, a side project, you contribute to open-source, and have a family trip spanning over a week.
+Who would've thought?

+Anyway, I'm back on track now.
+I've decided to start with the [Exercism](https://exercism.org/tracks/perl5) and for the next couple of days I'll be working on the exercises there.
+I'll post my solutions in the code section of this repo.

+Also, there's a slight change when it comes to the schedule.
+I won't start with a new language every month.
+Instead, I'll be spending a month on each language.

+That way, I'll have more time to explore each language, and I'll be able to focus on other things as well.
+I guess I was a bit too ambitious with the original plan.

+It's hard to do all the stuff _and_ learn and write about a new language every day on top of that.
+I'm not a robot, you know. 🤖